 Subsequently, Assembly Bill 32, the California Global Warming Solutions Act of 2006 (Chapter 488, Statutes of 2006, enacting § 38500-38599 of the Health and Safety Code) was signed.
 Assembly Bill 32 requires California to reduce statewide greenhouse gas emissions to 1990 levels by 2020.
 AB 32 directed the California Air Resources Board to develop and implement regulations that reduce statewide greenhouse gas emissions.

-The Climate Change Scoping Plan approved by the California Air Resources Board in December 2008, outlines the state’s plan to achieve the greenhouse gas reductions required in Assembly Bill 32.
+The Climate Change Scoping Plan approved by the California Air Resources Board in December 2008, outlines the State’s plan to achieve the greenhouse gas reductions required in Assembly Bill 32.

 Senate Bill 97, signed in August 2007 (Chapter 185, Statutes of 2007, enacting § 21083.05 and 21097 of the PRC), acknowledges that climate change is a prominent environmental issue that requires analysis under CEQA.
 This bill directed the Office of Planning and Research to prepare, develop, and transmit guidelines for the feasible mitigation of greenhouse gas emissions or the effects of greenhouse gas emissions to the California Resources Agency.
 Office of Planning and Research developed a technical advisory suggesting relevant ways to address climate change in CEQA analyses.
 The technical advisory also lists potential mitigation measures, describes useful computer models, and points to other important resources.
 In addition, amendments to CEQA guidelines implementing Senate Bill 97 became effective on March 18, 2010.